wilsonsouto/angular-starter-template/README.md

 :heavy_check_mark: Clean and organized for immediate use;\
 :heavy_check_mark: Prettier plugin and configurations for maintaining code organization and formatting;\
-:heavy_check_mark: Defined color variables for consistent styling throughout the project;
+:heavy_check_mark: Defined color variables for consistent styling throughout the project;\
+:heavy_check_mark: Pre-configured with angular-cli-ghpages for easy deployment to GitHub Pages;

 ## :rocket: Technologies